 5. If visiting a facility for the first time, be sure you bring the dog’s shot record, your signed testing paperwork, and your ID card (provided by Canines for Christ of Greater Cincinnati).
 Some may request a copy of our insurance.
-Contact Pam Fox and she can help you (see Contact Information on our website).
+Email firstname.lastname@example.org for assistants on documentation.

 6. Follow the rules of the facility you are visiting (complete any paperwork provided, sign in/sign out for each visit, do not enter rooms or areas that are designated off limits, wear any badges provided by the facility, etc.).

 7. Be professional and cooperative with staff and patients/residents.

 8. Be sure to let the dog relieve itself before going into the facility.
 Depending on the length of your stay they may need an additional bathroom break.
 Be sure to pick up and remove any solid waste.

 9. Pay attention to your dog to be sure they are not getting tired or stressed.
 45 minutes to an hour is a good length of time to target for a stay.

 10. Dogs should remain leashed at all times.
 Do not provide treats unless the facility has approved.

 11. Toys, balls, chew sticks, bones, and other items that could be disruptive are not permitted.
 Rough playing with your dog is also not acceptable.
 Any of these things can be a liability risk.